Everything you need to pack for your kids’ first ski trip.

 - Ski goggles: Essential to protect sensitive kids’ eyes from harmful UV rays, which are stronger at high altitude.
 Ski goggles also help with visibility when it snows, or when the sun bounces off the bright whiteness of the snow – sun glare can actually burn the surface of your kids’ eyes.
 Goggles also work better with helmets than sunglasses do, and kids don’t grow out of them as quickly as their salopettes.
 Go for a middle of the range pair – your kids don’t need the high-performance lens, but the cheapest usually offers less visibility and protection.

-- Helmet: It may not be a legal requirement to wear one on the slopes, but most ski schools in Europe require kids to wear one during lessons.
+- Helmet: It may not be a legal requirement to wear a ski helmet on the slopes, but most ski schools in Europe require kids to wear one during lessons.
 And let’s be honest, they are a no brainer if you want to protect your little ones from head injuries.
 You can hire helmets in many ski shops in Europe as part of your kids’ ski hire package, so they are not usually worth buying if your kids are first time skiers (and might not take to skiing).
-Also bear in mind that their heads still grow, and that helmets are bulky items so take up a lot of space in your suitcase.
-It’s best to find out before you go on holiday, if the local ski school expects your kid to bring their own helmet, so that you can purchase one at home if need be.
+Also bear in mind that their heads still grow, and that helmets are bulky items that take up a lot of space in your suitcase.
+It’s best to find out before you go on holiday, if the local ski school expects your child to bring their own, or if you need to buy a ski helmet before you leave.